Children's Books About Divorce

 children's book about divorce

-Children's Books About Divorce for Ages 6-8
+Books for Ages 6-8

 I Don't Want to Talk About It

 This is a story about a young girl whose parents are getting a divorce.
 She has a hard time talking about what she's thinking.
 Instead, she imagines that she is an animal that can better express how she's feeling.
-If you're reading this with your child, the animals can help facilitate a conversation with them about they're feeling.
+If you're reading this with your child, the animals can help facilitate a conversation with them about what they're feeling.

 But...What About Me!